fernanhid/DonorsChoose-Classifier/README.md

 4. Optimization: GridsearchCV
 5. Submission

-My best model was with Logistic Regression with an AUC score of .68
+The best model was Logistic Regression with an AUC score of .68